If your iPad, iPad mini, iPad Air, or iPad Pro stops responding, a force restart or hard reset should fix the issue.

 If your iPad freezes and stops responding to swipes and touches, you should try powering it off.
 If you’re unable to power it off normally, you’ll need to force the device to restart.

 Force restarting or hard resetting an iPad is a simple process that only takes a few seconds to complete.
 It’s safe and it won’t wipe any of your iPad’s data.

 If you upgraded a newer iPad model that doesn’t have a home button, you may not know how to force restart your device because you need to use a new button combination.

-Here’s what you need to do to fix your frozen iPad, iPad mini, iPad Air, or iPad Pro.
+With all of that in mind, here’s what you need to do to fix your frozen iPad, iPad mini, iPad Air, or iPad Pro.

 How to Hard Reset iPad

 If you own an iPad model with a home button, here’s the button combination you need to use in order to force your tablet to restart:

 - Press and hold the Home and the Top (or Side) buttons until you see the Apple logo appear.